chamaeleonidae/api/docs/apis/search.md

 ## Search JavaScript API :id=search-js-api

-At a high level, Chameleon uses the `chmln` object on the page via `chmln.on` to allow you to control the Search bar experience. **All of these event listeners are optional**.
+At a high level, Chameleon uses the `chmln` object on the page via `chmln.on` to allow you to control the HelpBar experience. **All of these event listeners are optional**.

 See the [Type definitions below ↓](apis/search.md?id=search-js-types)